 Ways We Restore Bone Loss with Grafting

-Each tooth is set into a “socket” in the bone.
-When a tooth is extracted, the socket loses its borders and begins to expand into a wider area of the jaw.
+Each tooth is set into a “socket” in the same healthy bone tissue.
+After tooth extraction, the socket loses its borders and begins to expand into a wider area of the jaw.
 Bone grafting helps preserve the shape of the socket to ensure adequate implant support.
-However, the process can vary depending on how long you’ve had missing teeth and where the socket is located.
+However, the process can vary depending on the extent of tooth loss or how long you’ve had missing teeth and where the socket is located bone tissue

 Socket Preservation after Tooth Extraction